Alexander leads No. 15 Creighton past No. 19 Marquette 73-65 - WHIZ News

+“He’s done a good job on everybody all year and he doesn’t get talked about enough, frankly,” Creighton coach Greg McDermott said.
+“He wasn’t necessarily a great defensive player when he came to Creighton.
+He got better last year and he’s made a huge jump this year.”

-Creighton (21-6, 10-4 Big East) won for the eighth time in nine games, including road victories over three ranked teams, and moved within a half-game of first-place Seton Hall in the conference standings.
+Marcus Zegarowski added 17 points and Damien Jefferson had 11 for Creighton (21-6, 10-4 Big East), which pulled within a half-game of first-place Seton Hall in the conference standings.
+The Bluejays won for the eighth time in nine games — including road victories over three ranked teams.

 Sacar Anim had 18 points for Marquette (17-8, 7-6).
-Markus Howard, who entered as the nation’s leading scorer at 27.3 points per game, added 13 — all in the second half.
+Howard, who entered as the nation’s leading scorer at 27.3 points, was held scoreless in the first half for the first time this season.

+Howard shot just 4 of 14, including 3 for 9 from 3-point range.
+In Creighton’s 92-75 victory over Marquette on New Year’s Day, Alexander helped hold Howard to 18 points on 6-of-16 shooting.

+“He’s got size, he’s got athleticism, he’s got familiarity,” Marquette coach Steve Wojciechowski said of Alexander.
+“I think he takes great pride in the defensive end, and then they run multiple guys at him (Howard).”

 Marquette, which trailed 32-22 at halftime, pulled even at 38 on a jumper from the top of the key by Howard.
 The Bluejays answered with eight consecutive points, going up 46-38 on a 3-pointer by Alexander with 12:38 remaining.

-Damien Jefferson’s 3-pointer put the Bluejays ahead 59-46 with 6:11 left.
+Jefferson’s 3 put the Bluejays ahead 59-46 with 6:11 left.
 Brandon Bailey and Howard countered with 3s to cut it to 59-53, but Alexander answered with a 3 of his own.

 Howard’s 3 brought Marquette to 65-60.
 Jefferson scored on a layup and Alexander hit a baseline jumper from the left side to make it 69-60 with 43 seconds left.